Banjar people: Oral traditions

-The oral traditions of the Banjar people are significantly influenced by Malay, Arabic, and Chinese cultures.
-Banjar oral traditions, which later evolved into art forms, began to develop around the 18th century, including Madihin and Lamut.

-Madihin is derived from the Arabic word madah (ﻤﺪﺡ), meaning praise.
-It is an anonymous folk poetry form that serves as entertainment, delivered orally or in written form in the Banjar language, adhering to specific physical and mental structures according to the conventions of Banjar folklore in South Kalimantan.
-Meanwhile, Lamut is a storytelling tradition that conveys messages and values related to Banjar religion, society, and culture.
-Lamut originated in China and was initially performed in the Chinese language.
-However, after being introduced to the Banjar region by Chinese traders, the language was adapted to the Banjar language.
+The oral traditions of the Banjar people are influenced by Malay, Arabic, and Chinese cultures.
+Banjar oral traditions, which later evolved into art forms, began to develop around the 18th century, consisting of madihin and lamut (oral tradition).
+Madihin is derived from the Arabic word (madah) and carries the meaning of "praise".
+It is a form of mouth-to-mouth expression, the result of oral culture in traditional societies, the content of which can be compared to written literature in modern society that serves as entertainment, delivered orally in the Banjar language, adhering to specific physical and mental structures according to the conventions of Banjar folklore in South Kalimantan.
+The madihin had existed since the end of the 18th century until the 19th century, when Sheikh Muhammad Arsyad al-Banjari, a Sunni Shafi'i cleric and royal member of the Banjar Sultanate, returned to the Banjar homeland after studying in the Islamic holy land of Mecca.
+Meanwhile, Lamut is a storytelling tradition that conveys messages and values related to Banjar religion, society, and culture where it originated in China and was initially performed in the Chinese language before being adapted into the Banjar language when it was introduced to the Banjarese by Chinese traders.